na-na-hi/renget/archive/sfbf5.md

 \>But you've discarded all of my logical points in favor of nominations for beasts such as Rathalos, or Glavenus, or Gore Magala
 \>I don't know what's supposed to be "suckable" about a penis that's the size of your leg, but if this poll is to take place in a fantasy land where we can all unhinge our jaws, so be it
 \>Yet, you rejected my updated nomination of Mizutsune because, quote, "it'd probably taste like fish"
-\>When I return from my current field study, I'll be transferring to another Guild Hall, where I won't have to tolerate this nonsense any longer
+\>When I return from my current field study, I'll be transferring to another Guild Hall, where I won't have to tolerate this nonsense any longer%%

-\>Sincerely, Exasperated Field Researcher
+%darkgreen%\>Sincerely, Exasperated Field Researcher%%

 =============================================

-\>out on a expedition to the shrine ruins
+%darkgreen%\>out on a expedition to the shrine ruins
 \>notice a lone Izuchi out in the field
 \>walk over and just pick them up
 \>after some confused wiggles trying to escape your grasp they settle down